ark-lang/ark-docs/variables.md

 Mutability can be toggled with the `mut` keyword, this must be before the variable declaration.
-If a variable is mutable, it does **not** need an initial expression to be assigned to it.
+If a variable is mutable, it does **not** need an initial expression to be assigned to it:

     // constant variable, must have an initial value
     x: int = 5; // [ "mut" ] Iden ":" Type [ "=" Expr ];